1. Home

 If you’re using Edge to Edge settings, you may want your progress bar to be 100% width of your window.

-By default, with Edge to Edge settings, the content in the editor will be centered, but the box background will stretch to full 100% of your view window.
+By default, with Edge to Edge settings, the content in the editor will be centered, but the campaign background will stretch to full 100% of your view window.
 That means your progress bar will also be centered.

-You can however use a CSS trick to force the progress bar to stretch to the width of your window.
+You can however use a Wrapper CSS trick to force the progress bar to stretch to the width of your window.

 Image Progress Bars